DC801/BM-Badge/SD_Card/MAGE/README.md

 ## Entity Choreography (Paths)

+NOTE: These actions can behave erratically if any of the vertices in the `geometry` object are subject to [coordinate underflow](#map-coordinate-underflow).

 ### `TELEPORT_ENTITY_TO_GEOMETRY`
 - `entity` — the name (string) of the target entity
 - `geometry` — the name (string) of the vector object as defined in Tiled

-Moves the entity instantly to the first vertex of the specified geometry object (or the entity's assigned path if `geometry` is `%ENTITY_PATH%`).
+Moves the entity instantly to the [first vertex](#polygons-and-points) of the specified geometry object (or the entity's assigned path if `geometry` is `%ENTITY_PATH%`).

 ### `WALK_ENTITY_TO_GEOMETRY`
 - `entity` — the name (string) of the target entity
 - `geometry` — the name (string) of the vector object as defined in Tiled
 - `duration` — milliseconds (int)

-Moves the entity in a straight line from its current position to the first vertex of the geometry object named (or the entity's assigned path if `geometry` is `%ENTITY_PATH%`) over a period of time.
+Moves the entity in a straight line from its current position to the [first vertex](#polygons-and-points) of the geometry object named (or the entity's assigned path if `geometry` is `%ENTITY_PATH%`) over a period of time.

 ### `WALK_ENTITY_ALONG_GEOMETRY`
 - `entity` — the name (string) of the target entity